bepuca/bernat-blog/posts/copilot-chat-eval/index.md

 ## Exploring Our Options

 Since VSCode doesn't expose chat functionality through an API, we need to get creative.
-The only way to programmatically interact with VSCode is by [building an extension](https://code.visualstudio.com/api/get-started/your-first-extension).
+The primary way to programmatically interact with VSCode is by [building an extension](https://code.visualstudio.com/api/get-started/your-first-extension).
 After digging through the documentation, I found three potential approaches:

 1. **Build a [Chat Extension](https://code.visualstudio.com/api/extension-guides/chat)**: Create a chat participant that users invoke with `@participant`.
 This won't work because:
    - It changes the user's workflow (they'd have to type `@eval /myprompt` instead of just `/myprompt`).